HDR/Sun-Moon_ShinyCalc/README.md

 Load shiny rates on launch

 Fix app crash if value of EditText is empty.
 (NumberFormatException)

+#Known Bugs#
+Clicking set and then confirming without entering anything will cause a NumberFormatException and a crash.

+Switching modes does not update the chance text.

 #Might Be Added:#
 Dark Mode w/ Toggle